glopzel/glopzel/README.md

 - 🔭 I’m currently working on making random APIs

-- 🌱 I’m currently learning backend , and would like to learn more in the future about three.js and p5xjs
+- 🌱 I’m currently learning backend , and would like to learn more about three.js and p5xjs

 - ⚡ Fun fact: my first pet was a goose that everyone thought was a male until the goose plot-twisted us and popped an egg.